MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addcomserver-directive.md

 ---
-title: INF AddComServer Directive
+title: INF AddComServer directive
-description: An AddComServer directive is used within a DDInstall.COM section and registers a COM server. ms.date: 06/02/2023
+description: An AddComServer directive is used within a DDInstall.COM section and registers a COM server. ms.date: 06/05/2023
 ---

-# INF AddComServer Directive
+# INF AddComServer directive

 An AddComServer directive is used within a DDInstall.COM section and registers a COM server.
 One or more COM servers must be defined in a DDInstall.COM section.
 This section is supported for Windows 11 version \<TBD\> and later.